ryan-williams/spark-bugs/README.md

 If not, try running again!
 Increasing the numbers of elements and partitions also "helps" 😂.

 ### Discussion

+tl;dr: don't make [LongAccumulator][]s/[DoubleAccumulator][]s static!
+In normal use, they won't be, but in some test-cases it's easy to want to make them static.

 There are 4 [`LongAccumulator`][LongAccumulator]s declared in [`Main`]: